 Consequences of Infection

-Consequences of infection may include hypotension, anemia, multiorgan failure, and death (Babesiosis), excessive bleeding, difficulty breathing, and kidney failure (Anaplasmosis), or multiorgan failure, excessive bleeding, and inflammation of the brain and spinal cord (Ehrlichiosis).
+- Ehrlichiosis: multiorgan failure, excessive bleeding, and inflammation of the brain and spinal cord

 Need for Medical Assistance

 Wear long, light-colored trousers tucked into boots when hiking and observe personal protective measures against tick bites.
+These precautions reduce, but do not eliminate, the risk of tick bites and acquiring a tick-borne disease.
 See Insect Precautions.